f4iteightiz/ellipse_iso_perimeter/README.md

 PERELS: calculate the perimeter of an ellipse according the best suitable method (best convergency identified depending of the factor b/a).
-Dependencies: PEREL3 and PEREL4 and PEREL6 (however it could be simplified for using PEREL6 only which is the quickest convergence for the whole area a/b 0..1).
+Dependencies: PEREL3 and PEREL4 and PEREL6.

+PERELC: calculate the perimeter of an ellipse according convercence algorithm (AGM, MAGM), now only PEREL6 listed.
+Dependencies: PEREL6.
+Remark: PERELS or PERELC will give the same result.
+Use of PEREL6 only is recommended for now.

 BPEREL: calculate the other half-parameter of an ellipse by a given perimeter.
-Dependencies: PERELS, SOLVE from Advantage
-(or "SOL" from Math module by replacing the Line
+Dependencies: PERELS (or PEREL6), SOLVE from Advantage (or "SOL" from Math module by replacing the Line
 XEQ "SOLVE"
 with